allenseu/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is frEe software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Creating a new branch is quick and simple.
+CrNg a new branch is quick and simple.

-no Fast forward
+no Fast forwArd

 branch not saved?

-no Fast forward - again
+no fast forward - again

-git commit -m "add /usr/bin/env"
+git Commit -m "ADD $usr/bin/env"